-Elvis Presley shot his De Tomaso Pantera ... when it would not start!
-To be fair to 'the King', he was not the only owner to lose patience with the car.
+Elvis Presley shot his De Tomaso Pantera - when it would not start!
+'Pantera' is Italian for panther.
+To be fair to Presley, he was far from the only owner to lose patience with the car.
 The Pantera did have a bit of a 'rep'.
 Build quality - or the lack of it - was a topic which came up a lot.
-Specifically, rust and overheating.
-But, 10,000 Panteras were built.
-Surely, the car must have had had its good points?
+Mainly, in terms of rust and overheating.
+Then again, 10,000 Panteras were built.
+They must have had their good points, surely?

-Ghia is one of the most illustrious names in coach-building history.
-The company was owned by Alejandro De Tomaso - an Argentinian business magnate, who had moved to Italy.
+Ghia is one of the most illustrious names in coachbuilding.
+The firm was owned by Alejandro De Tomaso.
+He was an Argentinian business magnate, who had moved to Italy - home to the design icon.
 So revered was Ghia that Ford of North America sought to acquire it.
 De Tomaso did a deal with them.
-He would sell them the rights to Ghia - if they agreed to distribute the Pantera through their huge dealership network.
-Fittingly, the car was powered by a 5.8-litre Ford V8.
-The automotive giant took the bait ... not a wise move, as it turned out!
-To begin with, things were looking good.
-Ford shifted 4,000 Panteras, in short order.
-But then the rot set in... literally!
-It was not long before the Pantera was becoming a liability.
-Ford were snowed under by customer complaints!
-By 1974, they had had enough.
-They called time on any more imports.
+He sold them the rights to Ghia - in return for their distribution of the new Pantera.
+Ford, of course, had a huge US dealership network.
+Fittingly, the Pantera was powered by a 5.8-litre Ford V8.
+The automotive giant signed up to the deal.
+Not the wisest move, as it turned out.
+At first, things looked good.
+In short order, Ford shifted 4,000 units.
+But then the rot set in.
+Literally, in some cases!
+Before long, the Pantera became a liability.
+Ford were snowed under by customer complaints.
+By '74, they had had enough.
+Time was called on any more imports.

-But, it was not all bad!
-The Pantera's top speed was a more than acceptable 160mph.
-The car's mid-mounted engine meant handling was excellent.
-And should anything go awry with that engine, the breakers' yards were full of V8s.
-As for the styling ... it was certainly striking!
-Ultimately, De Tomaso was a maverick.
-Before the Pantera, he had 'fostered' the Vallelunga, and the Mangusta.
-Both, automotive 'problem children'!
-In later years, he would take over the reins at Maserati and Innocenti.
-In the end, though, the Pantera stayed in production for 25 years.
-That would seem to suggest that for all its flaws, the Pantera had a bit of hidden genius.
-As for Elvis ... he was probably just having a bad day!
+But - as indicated by the number of cars made - it was not all bad.
+The Pantera's top speed, for example, was a more than acceptable 160mph.
+Handling was excellent - in part on account of its mid-mounted engine.
+And should anything go wrong with that engine, breakers' yards were full of Ford V8s.
+As for the car's styling - it was certainly striking!
+De Tomaso was a maverick.
+Before the Pantera, he had overseen the Vallelunga and Mangusta.
+They, too, were one-of-a-kind cars.
+Later in his career, De Tomaso took over the reins at Maserati and Innocenti.
+The Pantera stayed in production for 25 years.
+That suggests that - for all its flaws - the De Tomaso Pantera had a good side.
+As for Elvis taking a potshot at his ... he was probably just having a bad day!